 The scheduler is what decides which queues to process and in what order.
 By default, OpenBSD uses a First In First Out (FIFO) scheduler.
-A FIFO queue works like the line-up at a supermarket or a bank -- the first item into the queue is the first processed.
+A FIFO queue works like the line-up at a supermarket's checkout -- the first item into the queue is the first processed.
 As new packets arrive they are added to the end of the queue.
-If the queue becomes full, newly arriving packets are dropped.
+If the queue becomes full, and here the analogy with the supermarket stops, newly arriving packets are dropped.
 This is known as tail-drop.